 Wonder Woman was created by Dr William Moulton Marston in 1941 and is the © copyright trademark of DC Comics.
 My Wonder Woman stories are only fan fiction and based, primarily, on the 1970s CBS TV show (albeit, updated to the present time of writing).
-However, any resources from adaptations and the comics may be utilised.
+However, any resources from adaptations and the comics may be utilized.
 All characters are entirely fictional.
 With the exception of Diana / Wonder Woman and Steve Trevor, these stories and characters are my own creations, unless otherwise stated.
 In my stories Wonder Woman is the only known superhero.

 01 In the Eye of the Storm

-It might not be everyone’s ideal way to spend the holiday, soaring over the southern Atlantic in a rackety Twin Otter seaplane, on course to the US polar base in Antarctic Peninsula, but if there is a chance of bringing one of America’s most wanted to justice, any I.A.D.C agent worth their badge would be doing the same.
+It might not be everyone’s ideal way to spend the holiday, soaring over the southern Atlantic in a rackety Twin Otter seaplane, on course to the US polar base in the Antarctic Peninsula, but if there is a chance of bringing one of America’s most wanted to justice, any I.A.D.C agent worth their badge would be doing the same.
 Besides, when peering out of the window with one’s fingers in one’s ears, its just possible to imagine this noisy aircraft as Santa’s sleigh, effortlessly, slipping through the air from Lapland.
 The vibrating buzz of Diana’s cell phone ruined the thought…

 It was Steve Trevor calling from Washington D.C, “Hi Diana, I’m glad I reached you before arriving for the Christmas Ball at the Mayflower – I’m being chauffeur driven there now.”